 How to Shop for DJ Headphones

 Selecting your pair of DJ headphones is a little different than shopping for studio/production headphones, in-ear headphones or headphones for casual listening.
 There are several specific things DJ headphones need to do well, so we’ll be looking for the following characteristics:

-Comfort & Weight: Your DJ set may last 30 minutes, or 8 hours.
+Your DJ set may last 30 minutes, or 8 hours.
 The longer you go and the more frequently you DJ, the more important it is that your DJ headphones are light and the pads are comfortable.
-We’ve all worn headphones that felt like a vice has been clamped down on our head - that’s the last feeling you need when you’re performing in the DJ booth.
+We’ve all worn headphones that feel like a vice has been clamped down on our head - that’s the last feeling you need when you’re performing in the DJ booth.

-On-Ear vs. Over-Ear: Some DJ headphones have ear cups that sit on top of your ear, and some sit over your ear.
+Some DJ headphones have ear cups that sit on top of your ear, and some sit over your ear.
 There’s no right answer and it’s completely up to your preference, but both have pros and cons.
-On-ear headphones tend to be a little more comfortable, but over-ear headphones create a better seal and block out more ambient noise.
+On-ear headphones tend to be a little more comfortable due to less pressure being placed on your head, but over-ear headphones create a better seal and block out more ambient noise.

 Why You Should Trust Us